jeriko/app_drone/README.md

 ### Active drones (put 'em to work!)

 - Bundle
-- Stylesheet
+- Stylesheet (Sass & Compass)
-- Javascript
+- Javascript (Coffescript & jQuery)
 - SlimView
 - HighVoltage
-- Flair (drones use this to demonstrate their working functionality)
 - Chosen, by harvestHQ
 - Bootstrap, by Twitter
+- SimpleForm (with optional Country Select and automatic Twitter Bootstrap integration)
+- Flair (drones use this to demonstrate their working functionality)
 - Cleanup
-- SimpleForm

 ### Frozen drones (currently in development)